embeque/odin-ruby-stock-picker/README.md

 - Pay attention to edge cases like when the lowest day is the last day or the highest day is the first day.

 ### Implemetation Details
+- used the exhaustive enumeration method to find all the maximum profit from all the possible profits